DevMountain/Day-IX/README.md

   - Save self.entries to NSUserDefaults for key entryListKey
   - Call this method at the end of addEntry and removeEntry and replaceEntry methods

-###Step 20: Make the updateWithDictionary method public
-- Add an NSDictionary *dictionary as a property of the detailViewController
-- Add the updateWithDictionary method to the header file

-###Step 21: Update the save method in DetailViewController
+###Step 20: Update the save method in DetailViewController
 - Instantiate a UIBarButtonItem called saveButton with save: as the selector
 - Set the UIBarButtonItem to the rightBarButtonItem of the navigationItem
 - In the save method check to see if self.dictionary is nil
   - If it is nil, call [EntryController sharedInstance] addEntry
   - If it is not nil, call [EntryController sharedInstance] replaceEntry and pass in self.dictionary as the one to be replaced

-###Step 20: Update the detailViewController with an entry
+###Step 21: Update the detailViewController with an entry
 - Add @class Entry; to the header view
 - Andd the method to updateWithEntry:(Entry *)entry;
 - In the updateWithEntry method